api3dao/vitepress-docs/docs/guides/airnode/quick-start-aws/index.md

 You have deployed an Airnode on AWS and tested it using the HTTP gateway that was enabled as part of the Airnode deployment.
 The Airnode, upon deployment, started contacting the AirnodeRrpV0 contract on the Sepolia test network to gather any requests made by requesters to this Airnode.
-This tutorial did not address making a request on-chain as its purpose was simply to quickly deploy a functional Airnode.
+This guide did not address making a request on-chain as its purpose was simply to quickly deploy a functional Airnode.